lucy-dwr/hrl-docs/README.md

 # Healthy Rivers and Landscapes Documentation Website

+_Disclaimer: this site is currently published in draft form, aligned with HRL's commitment to open source work, and should not be cited as authoritative HRL policy.
+It is released with an [MIT license](LICENSE.md)._

 The [Healthy Rivers and Landscapes program](https://resources.ca.gov/Initiatives/Voluntary-Agreements-Page) (HRL) is an eight-year interagency effort to restore aquatic habitat, provide environmental flows, and adaptively manage ecosystems in the Sacramento River watershed and the Bay-Delta estuary.
-HRL aims to support California's native fish populations and is proposed as part of the program of implementation for the State Water Resource Control Board's Bay-Delta Water Quality Control Plan.
+HRL aims to support California's native fish populations and is proposed as part of the program of implementation for the State Water Resource Control Board's [Bay-Delta Water Quality Control Plan](https://waterboards.ca.gov/waterrights/water_issues/programs/bay_delta/comp_review.html).

 HRL implementation and adaptive management is guided by a comprehensive [Science Program](https://resources.ca.gov/Initiatives/Voluntary-Agreements-Page/Science) that facilitates research into the impacts of integrated environmental flows provision and habitat restoration from upper Sacramento River tributary watersheds to the Bay-Delta estuary.
 The HRL Science Program is governed by a [Science Committee](https://resources.ca.gov/-/media/CNRA-Website/Files/Initiatives/Support-Healthy-Rivers-and-Landscape/VASciProgramDraftCharter.pdf) composed of representatives from HRL signatory entities and other technical experts.